Passionflower For Dogs: What Are The Benefits?

 Summary: In this blog, we learn all about passionflower for dogs!
 We’ll find out what passionflower is good for, how it can help your dog, and where to source passionflower from…

 Passionflower (passiflora incarta) is a vine that can live for several years.
-It has bright, vibrantly purple flowers and has been touted for centuries by holistic health practitioners because of its medicinal properties; namely, its ability to relax and soothe anxious behavior and worry.
+It has bright, vibrantly purple flowers and has been touted for centuries in the world of human supplements due to its beneficial properties; namely, its ability to support a calm and relaxed disposition.

 What Is Passionflower Good For?